scare-scale/ScareScale/src/content/movie/the-menu-2022.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /mSyQoValhBsJdq3JNGXJww2Q5yL.jpg
+synopsis: "A young couple travels to a remote island to eat at an exclusive restaurant where the chef has prepared a lavish menu, with some shocking surprises."
 ---
-A young couple travels to a remote island to eat at an exclusive restaurant where the chef has prepared a lavish menu, with some shocking surprises.